hammerlab/coverage-depth/README.md

 	<path to tumor .bam>
 ```

-This uses a Pageant JAR that's already on GCloud storage, so that no bandwidth- or time-cost is incurred uploading a JAR.
+This uses a `coverage-depth` JAR that's already on GCloud storage, so that no bandwidth- or time-cost is incurred uploading a JAR.

 ##### Optional: extra Spark configs